nunoatgithub/shm-rpc-bridge/README.md

 #### Futexes on Linux

 On Linux, instead of POSIX semaphores, futexes can be used.
 However, they offer no measurable benefit to this library in terms of performance or stability and may actually be less stable.
-Use with caution; the installer toggles to this mode automatically when constructed with
+Use with caution; the code base toggles to this mode automatically when constructed with

 ```bash